Professor Susan Luckman

 Creative Industries, Cultural Work and Micro-enterprise

-Cultural Work and Work/Life Balance: Career Trajectories and Stage of Life in Creative Employment
+Cultural Work and the Work-Life Interface: Career Trajectories and Stage of Life in Creative Employment

 ARC Linkage Project: Creative Tropical City: Mapping Darwin's Creative Industries

 Luckman, Susan (under contract), Craft and the Creative Economy, Palgrave Macmillan, Basingstoke and New York.

 Luckman, Susan 2012, Locating Cultural Work: The Politics and Poetics of Rural, Regional and Remote Creativity, Palgrave Macmillan, Basingstoke and New York.
 Click here for further details